FortneyMFG/AgOpenGPS-Nexus/docs/AgIO/cm5.md

 # CM5 Integrated Controller Setup

 This guide prepares a CM5 that runs NAV, steer-ctrl, Pumpkin Pi, and the AgIO Bridge on the same device.
+Hardware and authority requirements are formalised in [Section 54 — CM5 Integrated Controller](../SRS/sections/5X_Hardware_IO_Device_Layer/54_CM5_Integrated_Controller.md).

 ## Prerequisites
 - Nexus runtime images for CM5 with NAV and steer-ctrl services installed.